trel/irods_client_rest_cpp_beast/API.md

     --data-urlencode 'lpath=<string>' \ # Absolute logical path to a data object.
     --data-urlencode 'ppath=<string>' \ # Absolute physical path to file on the iRODS server.
     --data-urlencode 'resource=<string>' \ # The resource which will own the replica.
     --data-urlencode 'as-additional-replica=<integer>' \ # 0 or 1.
 Defaults to 0.
 Register as an additional replica for an existing data object.
+Optional.
     --data-urlencode 'data-size=<integer>' \ # The size of the replica in bytes.
 Optional.
     --data-urlencode 'checksum=<string>' \ # The checksum to associate with the replica.
 Optional.
 ```